telekom/aifoundation-docs/docs/04_Model Serving/Visual RAG API.md

 ## Set-ups
 To have access to this feature, you need to firstly contact: AlFoundation@t-systems.com.
 We will deploy a safe and isolated storage instance just for your project.

-Once you get a "ready" signal from us, you can prepare your environment by doing the followings:
+Once you get a "ready" signal from us, you can prepare your environment by doing the following:

 ### Dependencies requirements